itsprakhar/Downstream-Dinov2/README.md

 # Simple-DinoV2-Classification

 Welcome to the Simple-DinoV2-Classification repository!
-This project provides an easy-to-use implementation of the DINOv2 model developed by Facebook, allowing you to train and classify images effectively【14†source】.
+This project provides an easy-to-use implementation of the DINOv2 model developed by Facebook, allowing you to train and classify images effectively.

 The DINOv2 model used in this project is originally developed by Facebook AI and can be found at facebookresearch/dinov2.